mammask/GetEnv/README.md

-ECADownloader Description
+GetEnv Description
 ================
 Kostas Mammas, Data Scientist <br> mail: <mammaskon@gmail.com> <br>

 Introduction
 ============

-**ECADownloader** is an `R` interface for downloading data from [www.ecad.eu](www.ecad.eu).
+**GetEnv** is an `R` interface for downloading data from [www.ecad.eu](www.ecad.eu).
 Using the interface of the tool the user is able to download dynamically the daily records of a set of environmmental variables and save them locally on a relational database model.

 All the parameterizations of the tool are made through the config.yml file.
 The package is integrated with a postgresql database.
 The following parameters can be adjusted: